Dispelling misinformation about the flu vaccine, sickness, treatment, and recovery

 If you've ever had the flu, you know how sick you can be.
 Chances are good that some of the advice friends and family gave you about avoiding or dealing with the flu was wrong.
-There seems to be no shortage of misinformation and bad advice when it comes to dealing with the flu.
+There seems to be no shortage of misinformation and bad advice when it comes to dealing with the flu and the flu shot.

 Here are 10 common myths about the flu.

-The vaccine is made from an inactivated virus that can't transmit infection.
-So people who get sick after receiving a flu vaccination were going to get sick anyway.
+The flu shot is made from an inactivated virus that can't transmit infection.
+So, people who get sick after receiving a flu vaccination were going to get sick anyway.
 It takes a week or two to get protection from the vaccine.
-But people assume that because they got sick after getting the vaccine, the shot caused their illness.
+But people assume that because they got sick after getting the vaccine, the flu shot caused their illness.

 There are a number of steps you can take to protect yourself during flu season besides vaccination.
 Avoid contact with people who have the flu, wash your hands frequently, and consider taking anti-viral medications if you were exposed to the flu before being vaccinated.

 - MYTH: The flu is just a bad cold.

 Influenza may cause bad cold symptoms, like sore throat, runny nose, sneezing, hoarseness, and cough.
 But according to CDC, the 2019-20 flu season led to at least 18 million medical visits, 24,000 deaths and 410,000 hospitalizations.
 The cumulative hospitalization rate for children ages four and under this flu season was 95.1 per 100,000 people as of the week ending on April 25, 2020.
 Experts attribute the high number of pediatric deaths to a "double barrel" flu season where both influenza A and B were dominant.
 It's not too late to get a flu shot.
 Even if it doesn't prevent you from getting the flu, it can decrease the chance of severe symptoms.